Kathy Hilton Slams Eden Sassoon For Probing Kyle Richards On Kim Richards’ Sobriety

 “She was not an alcoholic…um…I don’t know.
 Does it always have to come from somewhere?”

-Eden, who struggled with alcoholism but has now been sober for years, maintained that Kim’s drinking problem has to have come from somewhere.
+Eden, who struggled with alcoholism but has now been sober for years and whose mother is a recovering alcoholic, maintained that Kim’s drinking problem has to have come from somewhere.

 “No but you would think at some point, yeah, definitely so, somewhere.”